The cause is not always known. It is likely due to:

 - Amniocentesis—a sample of the fluid around the baby is taken to measure for things that point to spine problems

 - Ultrasound—a test that uses sound waves to look at the fetal spine

-Most children with occulta spina bifida will never be diagnosed.
-This condition rarely causes any symptoms.
-It also has few complications.
-It may be discovered during a routine medical exam.
-It may also be found following x-rays of the lower back.
+Most children with SB occulta will never be diagnosed.
+It rarely causes any symptoms.
+It also has few problems.
+It may be found during a routine medical exam or x-rays of the lower back.

-Meningocele spina bifida is treated with surgery.
-It is done to remove the cyst.
-This form of spina bifida can be treated.
+Meningocele SB is treated with surgery to remove the cyst.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.